EngineersNeedArt/Anna-Analog-Computer/README.md

 The **POTS** module, as with the remaining modules described, is to be inserted into a breadboard such that its power pins engage in the top two power rails (top-most row: **USB 5V**, the row just below: **GND**).
 As described above, the **USB** power is provided by the **MAIN** board.

 The **POTS** has four potentiometers—three of those are wired internally to behave as “coefficient multipliers” (in analog computer parlance).
 What this means, electrically, is that the low-side of the potentiometer is tied to a *machine zero* reference supplies by **MAIN**, while the user is expected to connect their input signal to the pin tied to the potʼs high-side.
-With the potʼs wiper conencted to the output pin, the pot acts as a voltage divider—effectivly attenuating the incoming voltage.
+With the potʼs wiper connected to the output pin, the pot acts as a voltage divider—effectively attenuating the incoming voltage.

-A practical use case for a coefficent multiplier is to attenuate a signal that is being used as feedback.
+A practical use case for a coefficient multiplier is to attenuate a signal that is being used as feedback.

 The 4th potentiometer on the **POTS** module is not tied to a zero-reference—the high-side of the pot is another input pin.
 The input pins are labeled **CCW** and **CW** referring to the rotation of the pot they correspond to.
 Connecting **CCW** to a **ZERO** reference makes this 4th pot behave like the other three—like a coefficient multiplier.